Premise of Geofinancial Engineering

 In the Anthropocene Age in which we live, current human behavior significantly affects future climate outcomes – both positively and negatively.
 Pre-emptive mitigation of deleterious behavior, such as burning high-carbon fossil fuels, deforestation and methane-intensive agricultural practices, is an urgently-needed positive response to this challenge.1

-Macroclimate's Ultra Low Carbon Wealth Management Accounts and MethaneScan® — a service of our sister company, Geofinancial Analytics — offer a path forward within the Geofinancial Engineering framework.
+Macroclimate's Ultra Low Carbon Wealth Management Accounts and MethaneScan® from Geofinancial Analytics, Inc. offer a path forward within the Geofinancial Engineering framework.

 2 Geofinancial Engineering uses financial tools and scientific knowledge to leverage the capital markets in order to alter human impact on the physical world and thus improve the odds of averting catastrophic climate change.
 It aims to preemptively stop behaviors that cause the most damage — such as burning high-carbon fossil fuels, deforestation, methane-intensive agricultural practices, and loss of non-renewable water sources — before they occur.
 Geofinancial Engineering does so by increasing the cost of capital of companies engaged in such activities, and by reducing the cost of capital of more climate-resilient alternatives.
 As a market based-initiative, it operates independently of governmental action or inaction.

-3 Unfortunately, even in a low-emission “mitigation” scenario, we face heightened risks of significant additional climate change effects, including moderate risk of abrupt and irreversible changes, according to the most recent IPCC assessment report (March 2014).
-At present, we’re arguably following a high-emission scenario.
-View IPCC chart of scenarios and risks.
+3 Unfortunately, even in a low-emission “mitigation” scenario, we face heightened risks of significant additional climate change effects, including "greater risk" of abrupt and irreversible changes, according to the most recent IPCC assessment report (March 2023).
+As of 2025 we're on track to exceed the 1.5°C warming level on a sustained basis by the early 2030s.